 Table of Ranking URLs

-In the third column we show you how each URL contributes to the total visibility of the domain, (Per mille).
+In the column “Share of Visibility” we show you how each URL contributes to the total visibility of the domain.
 The value is based on an evaluation of all ranking keywords in the extended database.
 By using the extended database we can provide more information for domains that have a small Visibility Index.

 The filters allow you to further refine your list of URLs and eventually discover features that could be optimized.